thallheim/dotfiles/README.md

 Personal dotfiles.

-Only implemented for Emacs (and only partially) while the updater script is unfinished.
+Only implemented for Emacs and tmux (and only partially) while the updater script is unfinished.

 *Subject to breaking changes without warning*